Skip to content

 • Maximum breadth across OSes → tools like Automox or ManageEngine

-That’s not the right answer for everyone.
-But for Windows-first IT teams who value speed, clarity, and operational focus, PDQ Connect is often the right one.
+It’s not the right fit for every environment.
+But for IT teams that value speed, clarity, and operational focus, PDQ Connect is often the best patch management tool.
 Try PDQ Connect for free today.

 Meredith Kreisa